wangwenx190/build-scripts/win-build-qt-mingw.md

    ```
    **Note**

-   mingw32-make -j n where "n" are the number of CPU cores your PC has.
+   mingw32-make -j n where "n" is the number of the CPU cores your PC has.